Skip to content

 //

-// Because the Request timeout encompasses the BackendRequest timeout, the value of
+// Request timeout (since the Request timeout encompasses the BackendRequest timeout).

 //